China’s “artificial sun” reaches 120 billion degrees Celsius

 German wave

-If scientists succeed in bringing this process to Earth, fusion energy could provide the world with a safe, sustainable, environmentally responsible source of energy and abundant, alternative to nuclear fission energy, which is used today in nuclear power plants.
+If scientists succeed in bringing this process to Earth, fusion energy might provide the world with a safe, sustainable, environmentally responsible source of energy and abundant, alternative to nuclear fission energy, which is used today in nuclear power plants.

 Fusion vs. fission